http-tests/cache-tests/.github/CONTRIBUTING.md

 - `pause_after` - Boolean controlling a 3-second pause after the request completes.
 - `magic_locations` - Boolean; if `true`, the `Location` and `Content-Location` headers will be rewritten to full URLs.
 - `response_status` - A `[number, string]` array containing the HTTP status code and phrase to return from the origin.
+Default `200` or `304`.
 - `response_headers` - An array of `[header_name_string, header_value_string]` arrays to
                      emit in the origin response.
 These values will also be checked like expected_response_headers, unless there is a third value that is `false`.
 - `response_body` - String to send as the response body from the origin.
-If not set, it will contain the test identifier.
+Defaults to the test identifier.
 - `check_body` - Whether to check the response body.
 Default `true`.
 - `expected_type` - One of: